osiris-x11/phalanxlinq/README.md

 ## Found a Bug?
 Log an issue at https://github.com/osiris-x11/hit-azure and we'll sort it out.

-## Partnership Opportunities and Clinical Informatics/Health IT Professional Services
+## Opportunities and Services
-Contact @osiris-x11.
+To discuss partnership opportunites and professional services in the Clinical Informatics/Health IT field, contact @osiris-x11.